space307/publish-wizard/CONTRIBUTING.md

 ## Preparing

-1. clone repo
+1. Clone repo
-2. run `npm run install:all` or `yarn run install:all`
+2. Run `npm run install:all` or `yarn run install:all`

 ## How to test changes